If I run a 100V japanese tool on 120V US electricity

 I could also follow my nose for experimenting with things and just put the wood to one and see what happens.

 Somewhere around 6 or 7 years ago, i stopped babying power tools - including my poor seldom used but completely mistreated dewalt thickness planer.
-Which followed a rubbish design delta planer that failed despite being treated well and used little.
+Which followed a crap design delta planer that failed despite being treated well and used little.

 I literally haven't broken anything since then - the theory is different than my stingy parents who always babied everything (and traded copious amounts of personal time) under the idea that they needed to avoid anything that cost money. "make it last" equated to things like running a chainsaw below full throttle, and the same with the mowers, etc.